FFJC Policy Recommendations

 - The DOC will provide one free video visit per inmate per week, two free 5-minute calls per week, and a mask.

-- The VADOC have credited each resident with two free JPay stamps per week during this time and 1 free phone call per week from May 1 through May 17.
+- The VADOC have credited each resident with two free JPay stamps per week during this time and 1 free phone call per week from May 1 through May 17 (no longer in effect).

 - Under the authority of Virginia Supreme Court’s Declaration of Judicial Emergency, no court debt is being sent to collections until June 30th, no interest will accrue on debt owed until June 7th and the courts are giving people more flexibility to make and amend payment plans.